AndrewSukhobok95/go-build-my-own-redis/README.md

 > I am building Redis clone in Go as an excercise to learn the Go language (already did a tour of go).
 Here is the plan that I created with ChatGPT and the code that I implemented so far:
 ...
 Review the plan, check if there is something that would be halpful to add.
-If not, let's concinue with next task:
+If not, let's continue with next task:
+...

+> I am building Redis clone in Go as an excercise to learn the Go language (already did a tour of go).
+Here is the plan that I created with ChatGPT and the code that I implemented so far:
+...
+Let's continue with next task according to the plan:
 ...

 > I want you to shortly describe the purpose of the mechanics I will be implementing now and how it is used in Redis.
 Then I want you to explain the expected result and give me idea about which functions and structures I should implement, if it's not clear for the task itself.
 Don't give me ready code, just explain the idea of what I should achieve.